cmubig/arc-icra23/calls.md

 }
 </style>

-# Call for Papers
+# Call for Participation

 <p>The 1st Workshop on <a href="{{ site.baseurl }}/" target="_blank">{{ site.conf_full_name }}</a> ({{ site.conf_name }}) is co-located with the International Conference on Robotics and Automation (ICRA 2023), to be held on 28 May 2023 in hybrid format.</p>

-## Workshop Publication Topics

-We are accepting papers in measuring the following robotics capabilities for policymaking:
+We will cover the following topics related to measuring robotics capabilities for policymaking:

 - navigation/mobility